Trump accuses Biden of causing a border 'bloodbath' as he escalates his immigration rhetoric

 FBI statistics show overall violent crime dropped again in the U.S. last year, continuing a downward trend after a pandemic-era spike.
 In Michigan, violent crime hit a three-year low in 2022, according to the most recent available data.
 Crime in Michigan's largest city, Detroit, is also down, with the fewest homicides last year since 1966.

+Michigan and Wisconsin are seen as critical battleground states in this year's election.
+Trump won both in 2016, toppling the Democrats' so-called “blue wall,” but lost them to Biden in 2020.
+His campaign is hoping to win them back with a particular focus on blue-collar workers and union members.

-Top Republicans from across Michigan had packed into a conference room in downtown Grand Rapids to hear Trump speak in a county he won in 2016 but lost to Biden in 2020.
-Outside the event center, over 100 supporters stood in the cold rain to line the street where Trump’s motorcade was expected to pass.
+In Green Bay, some supporters braved snowfall for three hours outside to enter the venue.
+In Grand Rapids, over 100 supporters stood in the cold rain to line the street where Trump’s motorcade was expected to pass.

 At a nearby park, a small group advocating for immigration reform gathered to hold a moment of silence for Garcia while holding signs that read “No human being is illegal” and “Michigan welcomes immigrants.”

-In Green Bay, some supporters braved snowfall for three hours outside to enter the venue.

-Biden’s campaign, which has been hammering Trump for his role in killing a bipartisan border deal that would have added more than 1,500 new Customs and Border Protection personnel, in addition to other restrictions, preempted the speech by accusing Trump of politicizing the death.
+Biden’s campaign has tried to counter Trump's attacks by hammering the former president for his role in killing a bipartisan border deal that would have added more than 1,500 new Customs and Border Protection personnel, in addition to other restrictions.

-“Tomorrow, Donald Trump is coming to Grand Rapids where he is expected to once again try to politicize a tragedy and sow hate and division to hide from his own record of failing Michiganders,” said Alyssa Bradley, the Biden campaign’s Michigan communications director.

-Michigan Gov. Gretchen Whitmer, a Democrat, said Monday that there is “a real problem on our southern border” and that it’s “really critical that Congress and the president solve the problem.”

-Trump has been leaning into inflammatory rhetoric about the surge of migrants at the southern border.
+Trump has been leaning into inflammatory rhetoric about the surge of migrants at the southern border since he became his party's presumptive nominee.
 He has portrayed migrants as "poisoning the blood of the country," questioned whether some should even be considered people, and claimed, without evidence, that countries have been emptying their prisons and mental asylums into the U.S.

-He has also accused Biden and the Democrats of trying to "collapse the American system, nullify the will of the actual American voters and establish a new base of power that gives them control for generations."

 In Green Bay, Trump spoke beside an empty podium that read, "Anytime.
 Anywhere.
 Anyplace.”
 Trump said it was meant for Biden, whose campaign has not committed to participating in debates.